gmac/schema-stitching-handbook/02-single-record-type-merging/README.md

 }
 ```

-Now we're sending a **single request** that resolves all three single-record queries at once thanks to the magic of [batched execution](https://github.com/gmac/schema-stitching-demos/wiki/Batching-Arrays-and-Queries#what-is-query-batching).
-Generally speaking, there are very few reasons NOT to enable this free optimization (it will be the default in future releases).
+Now we're sending a **single request** that resolves all three single-record queries at once, courtesy of [batched execution](https://github.com/gmac/schema-stitching-demos/wiki/Batching-Arrays-and-Queries#what-is-query-batching).
+There are very few reasons NOT to enable this free batching optimization (it will be enabled by default in the future).

-Batch execution greatly optimized our exchange with the subservice.
-However, we still have overhead costs associated with processing each record individually within the gateway, so execution batching alone is not the best solution.
-This can be further optimized by delegating arrays of records at a time, as discussed in [chapter three](../03-array-batched-type-merging).
+Batch execution is superb for optimizing the exchange with the subservices.
+However, there are still overhead processing costs on the gateway for delegating each record individually, so batch execution alone is not a perfect solution.
+The best optimization strategy is to pair batch execution with delegating arrays of records at a time, as discussed in [chapter three](../03-array-batched-type-merging).